tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/storage.md

 ```

 #### Additional attributes for S3 buckets
-!!!
-Tip "Fides supports automatically creating a session for S3.
+<Callout> Fides supports automatically creating a session for S3.
 If your `auth_method` is set to `automatic`, no secrets need to be provided.
-Boto3 will look for credentials on the server."
+Boto3 will look for credentials on the server.</Callout>

 | Attribute | Description |
 |---|---|